svg-sprite/svg-sprite/README.md

 ```

 Again, `mode.css.example` and the stylesheet format options (`mode.css.render.css` & co) are [rendering templates](https://github.com/jkphl/svg-sprite#e-rendering-configurations) and may have up to two suboptions each.
 Setting them to `TRUE` just uses the defaults.

+### Online configurator & project kickstarter

+To get you off the ground quickly, I made a simple [online configurator](http://jkphl.github.io/svg-sprite) that lets you create a custom *svg-sprite* configuration in seconds.
+You may download it as plain JSON, Node.js project, Gruntfile or Gulpfile.
+Please visit the configurator at http://jkphl.github.io/svg-sprite.

 Advanced techniques